Bahai Library Online

 Next to the late Mrs. Ransom-Kehler he may, indeed, be well considered as the foremost American believer who has, in the last few years, been assisted in rendering invaluable help to the Persian believers in their efforts for the establishment of the Administration in their country… . ["Uncompiled Published Letters"]

-• In Memoriam; Howard Carpenter; Marzieh Gail; Marion Jack; Refo Capari; Keith Ransom-Kehler; Rahmat Alai; Berkeley, CA; USA; Budapest, Hungary; Hungary; Belgrade, Serbia; Serbia; Sofia, Bulgaria; Bulgaria; Tirana; Albania; Tehran, Iran; Iran
+• In Memoriam; Howard Carpenter; Marzieh Gail; Marion Jack; Refo Capari; Keith Ransom-Kehler; Rahmat Alai; Berkeley, CA; United States (USA); Budapest, Hungary; Hungary; Belgrade, Serbia; Serbia; Sofia, Bulgaria; Bulgaria; Tirana, Albania; Albania; Tehran, Iran; Iran

-1935 Oct Shoghi Effendi wrote to the National Spiritual Assembly of the Bahá'ís of the United States and Canada stating that the laws of fasting, obligatory prayer, the consent of parents before marriage, the avoidance of alcoholic drinks and monogamy should be regarded as universally applicable and binding.
-[CB313] iiiii Laws; Gradual implementation of laws; Kitáb-i-Aqdas (Most Holy Book); - Basic timeline, Expanded; Obligatory prayer; Alcohol; USA; Canada
+Shoghi Effendi wrote to the National Spiritual Assembly of the Bahá'ís of the United States and Canada stating that the laws of fasting, obligatory prayer, the consent of parents before marriage, the avoidance of alcoholic drinks and monogamy should be regarded as universally applicable and binding.
+[CB313] iiiii Laws; - Gradual implementation of laws; Kitáb-i-Aqdas (Most Holy Book); - Basic timeline, Expanded; Obligatory prayer; Alcohol; United States (USA); Canada

 • Louise left Belgrade on the 16th of May 1936 and travelled to Norway.
 She sailed from Oslo to New York on the SS Bergensfiordon the 26th of May and arrived in New York on the 4th of June.
 [SYH206-212]